 Most mobile games have the potential to reach a global market.
 Yours too :-)

-English language support will only enable your mobile game to reach a certain number of people, but Mobile Game Localization will significantly increase your potential market.
+English language support will only enable your mobile game to reach a certain number of people, but mobile game localization will significantly increase your potential market.
 Think bigger and aim for world dominance.
-Game localization will help your mobile app reach a wider audience.

-Here are some insights on the app market and tips on mobile game localization.
+Here are some insights into the app market and tips on mobile game localization.